Tonite Let's All Make Love in London (film): Reception

 The Monthly Film Bulletin wrote: "Peter Whitehead's fragmented look at the "swinging" London ... is in some ways a fascinating document of contemporary mores.
 But as a film in its own right, it is confused, imitative and finally self-destructive."

 Variety wrote: "Subtitle for this film is "Pop Concerto for Film," and that's as good a description as any of its form and content, since it's not a documentary in any ordinary sense but rather an impressionistic view of "the land of mod" as seen by a sympathetic participant, Overture and postlude for the concerto is montage, jazzily shot, edited and scored, and in-between are seven 'movements' covering such aspects of swinging Britain as pop music and painting, political protest and love (or the local equivalent). ...
-Some, of course, will see it as a sociological document, heralding the fact that (as Allen Ginsberg says, voice over, in the postlude) 'anew kind of man has come to his bliss.'
+Some, of course, will see it as a sociological document, heralding the fact that (as Allen Ginsberg says, voice over, in the postlude) 'a new kind of man has come to his bliss.'
 More likely it's what one of the pop painters refers to as 'absolute ephemera.'
 But either way it's a good show."

 The film was shown at the 1967 New York Film Festival, where The Daily Telegraph reported it was the "hit of the festival".

 Kim Newman described the film in Empire magazine as "An interesting and amusing documentary that captures the icons of the time in candid interviews and performances from the biggest bands around."

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 83% based on 6 reviews.